-- a) Curriculum Vita; - b) A letter from Human Resources with the initial term of hire and current faculty rank; - A concise and brief narrative describing the candidate's justification for tenure and/or promotion addressing each of the four areas of faculty performance following the content and format described in the Faculty Self-Evaluation and Reflection; - d) An explanation of the actions taken in response to prior evaluations, prior Mid-Probationary decisions (if any), and prior Tenure and Promotion decisions (if any); - e) Copies of the Faculty Self-Evaluation and Reflections for no more than the past five years; - f) Copies of the School RPT Evaluation and Ratings for no more than the past five years (for probationary faculty); - g) Copies of the Summary Evaluations for no more than the past five years (for probationary faculty); - h) Any Faculty Performance Improvement Plans with the completed results; - i) Letters of support.
+- An explanation of the actions taken in response to prior evaluations, prior Mid-Probationary decisions (if any), and prior Tenure and/or Promotion decisions (if any). - d) Copies of the Faculty Self-Evaluation and Reflections for no more than the past five (5) years. - e) Copies of the School RPT Reviews for no more than the past five (5) years. - f) Copies of the Summative Evaluations for no more than the past five (5) years. - g) Copies of any Faculty Performance Improvement Plans within the past five (5) years, with the completed results.